LupCode/php-framework/README.md

 ### Example files that can be deleted
 The framework also comes with some example files that can be deleted if wanted:
 * `css-components/default.css` and `css-components/start.css` are example CSS component files for the example start page
-* `images/favicons` Idea is to place the favicon in different formats and resolutions for different browser in here (not required)
+* `images/favicons` Idea is to place the favicon in different formats and resolutions for different browser in here
 * `js-components/default.js` and `js-components/start.js` are example JavaScript component files for the example start page
-* `scripts/caching.php` Script that can be included and defines some functions to easily set HTTP headers for caching
 * `scripts/metatags.php` Script containing generic HTML metatags that should be included in every page
 * `translations/en.json` and `translations/de.json` are two example translation files
 * `views/index.php`, `views/start/` and `views/error/` are two example pages